xemonix0/Cherry-Doom/docs/nughud.md

 # Nugget Doom's NUGHUD guide

+As a Nugget Doom fork, Cherry Doom supports the NUGHUD lump, that is used to customize the Crispy HUD.

 **The `NUGHUD` lump** is a variant of MBF's `OPTIONS` lump, **used specifically by Nugget Doom to customize the Crispy HUD**, which we will refer to as _Nugget HUD_ from now on.

 As implied, `NUGHUD` uses the same format as `OPTIONS`.
 Excerpt from `mbfedit.txt`: